kgullikson88/bokeh-demos/ccf_analysis/README.md

 ./run_ccf_server
 ```

 The first thing it does is read in the HDF5 files with the CCF data, which will take about a minute.
 After that, the app should be responsive and update all plots within a second or so.
+Once it gets done with the data cache, you can open the app in your web browser by going to http://localhost:5006/bokeh/ccf/